 The operating segment profits do not include restructuring and related charges, acquisition and integration related charges, interest expense, interest income and income tax expense.
 Corporate expenses primarily include general and administrative expenses and global long-term incentive compensation plans which are evaluated on a consolidated basis and not allocated to our operating segments.
-All depreciation and amortization included in income from operations is related to operating segments or corporate expense according to the function of each cost center.
+All depreciation and amortization included in income from operations is related to operating segments or corporate expense.
+Costs are allocated to operating segments or corporate expense according to the function of each cost center.